oskar2517/display-tubes/content/about.md

     weight: 90
 ---

-Discover the charm of vintage display technology—Nixie tubes, VFDs, Numitrons, and more.
-This site showcases their timeless glow and ingenious design through carefully curated images as well as additional information on their operation.
-Explore the beauty of a bygone era where innovation met artistry.
+This website is dedicated to my fascination with all kinds of vintage display devices—Nixie tubes, VFDs, Numitrons, and more.
+My goal is to showcases their ingenious design through carefully curated images as well as additional information on their operation.

 ### License